MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  List specific services and export targets that users can't access in the Collections feature in Google Chrome.
+  List specific services and export targets that users can't access in the Collections feature in Microsoft Edge.
 This includes displaying additional data from Bing and exporting collections to Microsoft products or external partners.

 If you enable this policy, services and export targets that match the given list are blocked.